 Collegiality encompasses the basics of the professional ethics of the academic world: each member in ALVSCE must treat all people with professional respect, foster integrity of intellectual inquiry, advocate for the needs and rights of students and stakeholders, and establish awareness of workplace safety.

 Collegiality should not be confused with sociability or likability, or service but should instead be understood as a professional standard relating to each individual's performance, one that is essential to maintaining or improving the productivity and quality of all units within ALVSCE.
-Since collegiality is an expectation, employees who are not behaving in a collegial fashion will be held accountable by their direct supervisor.
-Examples of behaviors that are antithetical to collegiality include demeaning coworkers, bullying, discrimination in any form, and intimidation, either verbally or in electronic communications.
+Since collegiality is a faculty and staff shared governance expectation, employees who are not behaving in a collegial fashion (e.g. by demeaning coworkers) are to be held accountable by their direct supervisor.